howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 The `update` function works in a very similar way as before.
 You first read the current state of the results of the `FEED_QUERY`.
-Then you insert the newest link at index `0` and write the query results back to the store.
+Then you insert the newest link at beginning and write the query results back to the store.

 <Instruction>